ordo-one/swift-parca/README.md

 docker compose up -d
 ```

-This starts the Parca server, listening for profiling data from agents on port and a UI 7070.
+This starts the Parca server, listening on HTTP port 7070 for UI and profiling data from agents.

 2. Start the Parca Agent